 Five billion pounds of returned products end up in landfills each year.

-Customers demand simple and fast returns.
+Shoppers demand simple and fast returns.
 But very few are aware of the environmental implications of a policy that is too simple and too easy.
-To be fair I was not fully aware of the issue until my mom left me a message saying “I recorded a show about your work Alex.”

-The following video is what she recorded for me from a CBC special tracking Amazon returns.
+The following video is from a CBC special tracking Amazon returns.

 You likely don’t have 20 minutes to watch the full show (although I really encourage you to) so I will summarize it for you.
 Products were purchased from Amazon, trackers were added, and they were sent back.
 While some ended up being resold, many of the items were sent to facilities to be destroyed and disposed of by the truckload.